aniketqw/CodeActImplementation/codeact-demo/README.md

 ---

-## 📝 Tips & Tricks
+## Tips

-1. **Model gives wrong answer?**
-   - Mark as `n` and clarify what you want
-   - Next attempt includes your feedback
+- **Wrong answer?** Mark as `n` and clarify what you want.
+The next attempt includes your feedback.

-2. **Want to start fresh?**
-   - Type `reset` to clear conversation history
+- **Start fresh?** Type `reset` to clear conversation history.

-3. **Code execution fails?**
-   - Check if code needs imports (model may forget)
+- **Code execution fails?** Check if code needs imports (model may forget).
+Simplify your question.
-   - Simplify your question

-4. **Improve results?**
-   - Add more training examples in step 1
+- **Want better results?** Add more training examples in step 1 and retrain with `./run_all.sh`.
-   - Retrain with `./run_all.sh`

-5. **Speed up inference?**
-   - Use GPU if available (automatically detected)
-   - Reduce `max_new_tokens` in demo script
+- **Speed up inference?** Use GPU if available (automatically detected) or reduce `max_new_tokens` in demo script.

 ---

-## 🎓 Learning Resources

-**CodeAct Pattern:**
-- Combines reasoning (`<thought>`) with action (`<execute>`)
-- Allows verification through execution
-- Catches logical errors through feedback

-**Fine-tuning:**
-- Small dataset (8 examples) is enough for simple tasks
+## Ideas for Improvement

+- Add more diverse training examples
-- More epochs may overfit on small datasets
+- Increase training epochs (3→5)
-- Loss should decrease steadily

-**Execution Feedback:**
-- Helps model learn from mistakes
+- Use larger base model (Qwen2-1.5B)
+- Add validation dataset
+- Implement temperature tuning
-- Provides ground truth through actual execution
+- Add code analysis before execution
-- Creates interactive learning loop

 ---

-## 🤝 Contributing Ideas
+## License

-Want to improve the model?
-Try:
-1. Add more diverse training examples
-2. Increase training epochs (3→5)
-3. Use larger base model (Qwen2-1.5B)
-4. Add validation dataset
-5. Implement temperature tuning
-6. Add code analysis before execution
+Demo project for educational purposes.
+Base model (Qwen2-0.5B) follows Qwen license.
+Demo code can be used freely.

 ---

-## 📄 License

-This is a demo project for educational purposes.
-- Base model (Qwen2-0.5B) follows Qwen license
-- Demo code can be used freely

----

-## 🙏 Acknowledgments
+## Acknowledgments

 - **Qwen Team** - Base model
 - **HuggingFace** - Transformers library
 - **CodeAct** - Inspiration for the pattern

----

-**Made with ❤️ for learning AI code generation**

-Enjoy experimenting with your CodeAct model! 🚀